 - 1. The sources of financing of the Regular Fund (quotas and miscellaneous income) for the 2026-2027 biennium are presented for approval, along with the proposed expenditure budget for the same period. - 2.
 The amount of Member State quotas receivable has been determined based on the scale approved by the Organization of American States (OAS) for 2025, and some over-quota contributions (the current quota scale is attached as Annex 1). - 3.
-The income budget of resources from the Regular Fund for the 2026-2027 biennium is USD 33,074,100, which is made up of USD 29,574,100 from Member State quotas, including some over-quota contributions, and USD 3,500,000 in miscellaneous resources. - 4.
-The overall budget is aligned with the Institute's strategic planning and focuses on financing projects that most effectively contribute to meeting the needs of the agriculture sectors in the Member States. - 5.
+Pursuant to IABA Resolution IICA/JIA/Res.
+553 (XX88-O/23) and Resolution IICA/CE/Res.
+721 (XLIV-O/24) of the Executive Committee, this document incorporates a proposal to partially recover the financial capacity of the quota contributions of the Member States, given the loss of purchasing power due to inflation in the 1995-2023 period.
+The recommendation is that there be a 10% increase in the quota budget, while the overquota contributions agreed on by the Member States would remain unchanged.
+This would enable the incoming Administration to partially recover the financial capacity of the quota contributions and compensate for the loss of purchasing power resulting from rising operational costs and salaries.
+This would allow the Institute to operate at a level at least equivalent to 2023.
+The study presented by IICA concluded that, "The freezing of the required quota contributions of the Institute's Member States as of 1995 had a negative impact on the financial capacity of cooperation actions", and that, "despite the 6.57% increase in the level of quota contributions to the Institute during the 1995-2023 period by 37.9%, a percentage similar to 38.4% in 2015, which was the reference year for the increase made". - 4.
+The income budget of resources from the Regular Fund for the 2026-2027 biennium is USD 35,993,000, which is made up of USD 32,493,000 from Member State quotas, including some over-quota contributions, and USD 3,500,000 in miscellaneous resources. - 5.
+The overall budget is aligned with the Institute's strategic planning and focuses on financing projects that most effectively contribute to meeting the needs of the agriculture sectors in the Member States. - 6.
 In keeping with the Institute's strategic objectives, the budget promotes the changes needed to enhance IICA's technical cooperation actions and to contribute to the efforts of each member country.